 *This post contains affiliate links.
 Please see our disclosure policy.

 - Draw a cupid on a piece of tissue paper.
 You can either do this freehand or trace a cupid onto the tissue paper like I did!
-(I’m no artist.)
+Download a free Cupid Template to trace by clicking on the button below.

 - Cut out the tissue paper cupid and put it on a flat surface.